gkeenans/gkeenan.co/src/avgb/2024-10-29-i-pierced-my-fucking-nose.md

 It's a funny sort of thing.
 Brains, I mean.
 I remember for so long I was staunchly opposed to tattoos...
 Until I got one, and then I wanted another.
 And now I've been chasing that high ever since, waiting for the perfect artist to introduce themselves to me so I can get my dream sleeve.
 It'll happen.
 One day.

 Same with piercings.
-Christ, I was such an dickhead about it to my ex, actually.
+Christ, I was such a dickhead about it to my ex, actually.
 She really wanted a nose ring and I was all "Yikes, ew" about it.
 Why did I think that?
 Why did I *care*?
 It was none of my business!
 But also, *why* did I *care?* What was it about the thought of a piercing that made me squirm?
 I wish I had the good goddamn sense back then to realize how frail and worthless opinions are.

 Anyway, we split up over seven years ago at this point, and the last time I saw a photo of her, you better believe she had her nose pierced, and I just have to say: "Fucking *good for you.*" Don't let the bastards tell you what to do with your body.
 I shouldn't have said anything; it was stupid and wrong.